mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/tutorials/login-cluster/index.md

 This procedure requires the following configurations and background:

-- A Konvoy cluster with [Kommander installed](/dkp/kommander/1.4/install/).
+- A Konvoy cluster with [Kommander installed][kommander-install].
-- An [Identity Provider](/dkp/kommander/1.4/tutorials/authorize-all-users/).
+- An [Identity Provider][id-provider-git].
 This tutorial uses GitHub's identity provider.
-- A configured [group](/dkp/kommander/1.4/operations/identity-providers/) in Kommander.
+- A configured [group][groups] in Kommander.
 - At least one user in that group.

 ## Access a cluster